adcimon/adcimon/README.md

 I am Adrián, a programmer specialized in 3D computer graphics and video streaming.

-💡 I love to work with creative technologies where math and art blend :blush:<br>
+💡 I love to work with creative technologies where math and art blend.<br>
 🌱 I'm currently learning a lot of Blender and WebRTC.<br>
-🚧 I'm currently working on a secret videogame project :grimacing:<br>
+🚧 I'm currently working on a secret videogame project.<br>

 ## Repositories